dib-lab/2016-paper-briefings-bioinfo-dc-sc/BiB_review.md

 	* Evolution - Software carpentry (older) v Data Carpentry (new)
 		* Three iterations of software carpentry; started in 1998
+			* Major obstacles to getting off the ground in iteration 1 and 2
+				* Five day workshops would not scale well.
+				* A single instructor cannot reach enough people
+				* Cobbling together funding from mutilple sources is difficult and distracting
+			* Some improvements in 3rd iteration
 				* Moving from 1 week to 2 day workshop increased participation
 				* Obtaining grant from sloan foundation decreased focus juggling funding from different organizations
 				* Moved toward higher level concepts
 					* Unix shell
 					* Programming in Pyton, R, or Matlab
 					* Version control
 					* More programming or databases

 			* Have outside contributions increased?